krystalwon/NoiseVision/README.md

 ![image](https://github.com/user-attachments/assets/76459f0f-694b-4792-a12b-5ec394487289)

 **NoiseVision** is a deep learning project that uses Mask R-CNN to detect and segment urban noise pollution in spectrogram images.
 By converting audio signals into visual spectrograms, this system can identify and localize different types of urban noises automatically.
-This is the final project for MUSA 6950 AI For Sustainbility.

 --------